lakshit77/Langchain-poc/README.md

 - The first run will take some time as it processes all PDFs and creates the vector store.
 - Subsequent runs will be faster as they load the existing vector store.
-- To force reprocessing of all PDFs, use the "Force reload all documents" checkbox in the Streamlit interface, or modify the code to set `force_reload=True` when calling `create_vector_store()`.
+- To force reprocessing of all PDFs, use the "Force Reprocess All Documents" button in the Streamlit interface, or modify the code to set `force_reload=True` when calling `create_vector_store()`.
 - The system uses `allow_dangerous_deserialization=True` when loading the vector store.
 This is safe as long as you're loading vector stores that you created yourself and trust the source of the data.
+- The text preprocessing step improves the quality of text extraction from PDFs by fixing common OCR errors and formatting issues.
+- The MMR search algorithm helps ensure diversity in the retrieved documents, which is especially important for cross-document questions.
+- The answer verification system automatically detects phrases like "not specified in the provided context" and performs a secondary search to find the missing information, enhancing the answer with any new relevant details found.
+- When drug names are identified in missing information, the system performs targeted searches directly in the corresponding drug's PDF document to ensure relevant information is found.